mydobie/skipMenu/README.md

 ### update()

 Updates the menu based on the current DOM.
 It is recommended calling this method anytime DOM changes impact the headers or landmarks.
+NOTE: This should not be called if `reloadOnChange` is set to true.
 Example:

 ```
 skipMenu.update()